 Podiatry Services: Dr. Barry Bunion (Podiatrist) for education on the risks of foot complications and to develop and implement an effective foot care program including regular self-assessment, care of the feet and follow-up visits.

 Description of Care: The patient is registered in the health care record system operated by the allied health provider clinics.
 Any additional or new information provided by the patient is recorded in the health care record system.
-The allied health care provider and specialists updates the clinical notes and the care plan with the assessment details, and any changes to the management plan including new advice to the patient.
+The allied health care provider and specialists update the clinical notes and the care plan with the assessment details, and any changes to the management plan including new advice to the patient.
 The date of next visit is also determined.
-Each care providers makes Bob aware of their practice contact information and who to call in cases of emergency.
+Each care provider makes Bob aware of their practice contact information and who to call in cases of emergency.
 Each care provider is aware that although Bob is married, he is his own primary caregiver.

 Post Condition: Any updates or changes to the various care teams are recorded in their health care record system.